microsoft/vscode-languageserver-node/protocol/src/common/proposed.notebooks.md

 export interface DidCloseNotebookDocumentParams {

 	/**
-	 * The notebook document that got opened.
+	 * The notebook document that got closed.
 	 */
 	notebookDocument: NotebookDocumentIdentifier;

+	/**
+	 * The text documents that represent the content
+	 * of a notebook cell that got closed.
+	 */
+	cellTextDocuments: TextDocumentIdentifier[];
 }
 ```